 The Authority entered into an intergovernmental agreement in 2015 with the City of Aurora (the City) regarding the extension of 6th Avenue from its former terminus in an eastward direction from Buckley Air Force Base to East 6th Parkway and E-470.
 This extension, opened in 2019 as East Stephen D. Hogan Parkway, established a more direct route of travel, thereby filling a gap in the regional roadway network.
 In addition, the forecasted traffic and revenue on E-470 indicated that the extension will provide future revenue increases for the Authority.
 In consideration of the potential future revenue impacts, the Authority agreed to contribute \$4.0 million toward the cost of construction in the form of a \$2.0 million contribution and a \$2.0 million loan, both of which were disbursed to the City on August 9, 2018 from the Capital Improvements Fund.
 The \$2.0 million contribution was presented as an intergovernmental expense in 2018.
 The loan has a 10-year term beginning on August 9, 2018, the date the Authority's proceeds were disbursed to the City, and bears interest at a rate of 2.5% per annum.
-At December 31, 2022 and 2021, the current notes receivable balance was \$0.2 million, respectively.
-At December 31, 2022 and 2021, the noncurrent notes receivable balance was \$1.1 million and \$1.3 million, respectively.
+As of December 31, 2023 and 2022, the current notes receivable balance was \$0.2 million, respectively.
+As of December 31, 2023 and 2022, the noncurrent notes receivable balance was \$0.9 million and \$1.1 million, respectively.